cpuset(7) — Linux manual page

 use the system default value.
 The system default value can vary

 by architecture and kernel version.
-This system default value
+This system default value can

-can be changed by kernel boot-time "relax_domain_level="
+be changed by kernel boot-time "relax_domain_level=" argument.

-In the case of multiple overlapping cpusets which have
+In the case of multiple overlapping cpusets which have conflicting

-conflicting sched_relax_domain_level values, then the highest
+sched_relax_domain_level values, then the highest such value

-value, and 0 is the next lowest value.
+0 is the next lowest value.

 FORMATS top